DanGolding/Scatter-plot-with-color-grading-in-Excel/README.md

   <img src="/Images/paste_linked_image.png" />
 </p>

 Resize the pasted colour bar making sure to keep the aspect ratio constant and position it next to your chart.
 I like to reduce the size of the *plot area* to make space for the colour bar on the right hand side inside the *chart area*.
-The tick labels typeface will probably now be to small but because it is a linked image you can just go to the sheet with your colour bar and change the typeface size there iteratively until the tick labels match your charts axis labels in size (~20 is a good starting point).
-You can do any formatting to the tick mark labels at this point by just using the regular formatting options for cell in Excel.
+The tick labels typeface will probably now be too small but because it is a linked image you can just go to the sheet with your colour bar and change the typeface size there iteratively until the tick labels match your charts axis labels in size (~20 is a good starting point).
+You can do any formatting to the tick mark labels at this point by just using the regular formatting options for cells in Excel.
 You can also add extra text labels using a textbox, this is how I add the *(Brexit)* label in the example image at the beginning of this document.
 Note that the resizing / formatting might mess up the aspect ratio of the image so I recommend deleting it and repasting and resizing it.